 History of the Institute

-Short history of the Geographical Institute of Research Centre for Astronomy and Earth Sciences, Hungarian Academy of Sciences
+Short history of the Geographical Institute of Research Centre for Astronomy and Earth Sciences

 As legal predecessors of our Institute the following institutions might be mentioned.
 Just 75 years ago, in 1926 Pál Teleki, a prominent geographer - under the aegis of the Hungarian Statistical Society - established the Institute of Political Sciences , dealing with data acquisition on the successor states of the Austro-Hungarian Monarchy.
 After Teleki's tragic death the Institute became part of the Ministry for Religious Affairs and Education led by Bálint Hóman, became reorganised at the end of 1941 and renamed to Count Paul Teleki Research Institute.